Bowie-Creative/actiontest/wp-content/plugins/genesis-enews-extended/readme.txt

 2. Widget setting screen.

 == Changelog ==
+= 2.2.0 =
+* Adds "enews-{$field_count}-field" classes to form to aid in additional styling.
+See https://github.com/kraftbj/genesis-enews-extended/pull/152
+Props to JiveDig for the contribution.

+= 2.1.4 =
+* Accessibility: Use aria-label instead of <label> to prevent CSS being either over-agressive or not enough.

+= 2.1.2 =
+* Accessibility: Updates <label> to be implicit to eliminate duplication when multiple instances are used on a page.
+* Coding Standards: Implement WPCS.

+= 2.1.1 =
+* Remove comment that was displaying on the front end.

 = 2.1.0 =
 * Provide option to link to the site's Privacy Policy.